Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

 | **Groups**                 | Logical collections of users or computers for easier permission management |
 | **Organizational Units (OUs)** | Containers for organizing AD objects and applying Group Policies        |

+## 🔷 How AD Domains Work
+Understanding how Active Directory (AD) Domains operate is essential for managing users, computers, and policies in an IT environment.
+Here's a step-by-step breakdown:

+### 1. Join Devices to the Domain
+- Computers are joined to the domain so that they can be centrally managed.
+- Once joined, they become part of the domain’s security boundary.

+### 2. User Authentication
+- Users log in with domain credentials (e.g., `amir@company.local`).
+- The **Domain Controller (DC)** verifies the username and password using the AD database.

+### 3. Group Policy Application
+- **Group Policy Objects (GPOs)** are applied to users and computers based on their location in the domain (via OUs).
+- Policies may include software deployment, password rules, firewall settings, and more.

+### 4. Central Management
+- Admins can manage user accounts, reset passwords, join/remove computers, and apply policies—all from a central location.
+- This enables consistency and control across large environments.

+---

 ## 🔷 What is a Domain Controller (DC)?
 A Domain Controller is a Windows Server that runs Active Directory Domain Services (AD DS).
 It is the central authority for handling authentication and authorization within an AD domain.
  * **Login Authentication**: Verifies credentials of users trying to access the network.